mattvenn/turtleprize/lesson-2.md

 \ ![looping and variables](turtlesequence.png)

 1. on the left is a simple sequence
-2. the center shows the same sequence, but looped 30 times with a rotation between each loop
+2. the centre shows the same sequence, but looped 30 times with a rotation between each loop
 3. the right shows the looped version, but the pattern gets a bit bigger everytime using a variable that increases every loop